 Nick holds a bachelor’s degree in History from Fordham University and is a graduate of the Advanced Management Program at Omnicom University, a partnership between Harvard Business School and Babson College.

-Prior to joining the firm, Nick interned for Senator Kirsten Gillibrand in Washington, DC, where he worked in the campaign finance office.
+Prior to joining the firm, Nick interned for Senator Kirsten Gillibrand in Washington, DC.